 1/4 teaspoon nutmeg 1 cup finely shredded carrots (about 2-3 carrots)

 1/2 cup pure maple syrup

-1/3 cup natural unsweetened apple sauce (I used dairy free yogurt)
+1/3 cup natural unsweetened apple sauce or dairy free plain or vanilla yogurt

 1 tablespoon olive oil